Anilpandiya/cardfolio/README.md

 ## Deployment

 This project is deployed using Vercel.
-You can access the Contact Card component at [xyz.com](https://xyz.com).
+You can access the Contact Card component at [here](cardfolio-anilpandiya.vercel.app).

 ## Usage